Adoption Application & Process

 Dear Prospective Adopter,

-Our shelter’s Animal Rooms are open for walk-through visits from the public during the hours of 11am to 4pm with later viewing on Wednesdays from 12pm to 7pm.
+Our shelter’s Dog Room and Cat Room are open for walk-through visits from the public during the hours of 11am to 4pm with later viewing on Wednesdays from 12pm to 7pm.

 Our shelter is closed to the public on Mondays.

 Please view our Adoptable Animals list to ensure the dog or cat you’re interested in viewing is in the Dog Room or Cat Room location.
 Animal Meet & Greets will be scheduled only after your application has been submitted and processed.